Low-intensity conflict: Northern Ireland

-The conflict, known as The Troubles, was a sectarian and ethno-nationalistic conflict, fuelled by historical events and longstanding oppression by the UK’s military and security services.
-By the mid 1960’s, the Northern Ireland civil rights movement began organizing Irish Catholics to protest, among other factors, disenfranchisement, abuses of power such as discrimination in the housing and job markets perpetuated by the ruling governments in the United Kingdom & its devolved subsidiary, known as Stormont.
-When these peaceful protests were met with brutal attacks by both the police and loyalist gangs given free reign to attack these protesters.
+The conflict, known as The Troubles, was a sectarian and ethno-nationalistic conflict, fuelled by historical events and longstanding oppression by the UK's military and security services.
+By the mid-1960s, the Northern Ireland civil rights movement began organizing Irish Catholics to protest, among other factors, disenfranchisement, abuses of power such as discrimination in the housing and job markets perpetuated by the ruling governments in the United Kingdom and its devolved subsidiary, known as Stormont.
+When these peaceful protests were met with brutal attacks by both the police and loyalist gangs given free rein to attack these protesters.
 On its face, it had a religious dimension although despite use of the terms 'Protestant' and 'Catholic' to refer to the two warring sides, it was not a religious conflict.
 For most, these were mostly just terms of identity.
 A key issue was the status of Northern Ireland.
 Unionists and loyalists, who descended from colonists who arrived during the Ulster Plantation, displacing all but a handful of native clans and farmers, were Ulster Protestants and wanted Northern Ireland to remain within the United Kingdom.
 Irish nationalists and republicans, who were mostly Irish Catholics, wanted to end the Partition of Ireland, leave the United Kingdom and reunite with the 26 counties that had formed the Republic of Ireland following partition.

 The main participants in the Troubles were republican paramilitaries such as the Provisional Irish Republican Army (IRA) and the Irish National Liberation Army (INLA); loyalist paramilitaries such as the Ulster Volunteer Force (UVF) and Ulster Defence Association (UDA); British state security forces such as the British Army, Royal Ulster Constabulary (RUC), Ulster Defense Regiment, MI5, and lesser known groups like the Force Research Unit; and political activists.
 The security forces of the Republic of Ireland played a smaller role.
 Republicans carried out a guerrilla campaign against British forces as well as a bombing campaign against infrastructural, commercial and political targets.
 Loyalists attacked occasionally republicans/nationalists, but focused primarily on the wider Catholic community in what they described as retaliation.
 At times, there were bouts of sectarian tit-for-tat violence, as well as feuds within and between paramilitary groups.
 The British security forces undertook policing and counter-insurgency, primarily against suspected republicans.
 This included the internment without trial of anyone accused of being, or supporting, Republicans.
 Investigations also revealed significant collusion between British state forces and loyalist paramilitaries, and furthermore loyalist paramilitaries such as the Glenanne gang included serving members of the Ulster Defense Regiment and Royal Ulster Constabulary.